-BUS385 Java for e-Business Managers 3 Credits
+BUS385 Java for e-Business Managers 3 Credits This course covers the basics of Java

 This course covers the basics of Java Programming for Business and Computer Information Systems students.
 It covers Java applications and applets with emphasis on business applications.
 The method of teaching is through "Programming Algorithm" - a step-by-step process used to start on the right program by considering problem definition, solution planning via algebra, and good documentation.